dorogoy/zipline-mcp/README.md

 #### `tmp_file_manager`

-Minimal, sandboxed file management in `~/.zipline_tmp`.
+Minimal, sandboxed file management with per-user isolation.
+Each user gets their own sandbox directory based on their ZIPLINE_TOKEN.
 Only bare filenames are allowed (no subdirectories or path traversal).
-All operations are strictly limited to this directory.
+All operations are strictly limited to the user's sandbox.

 - `command`: One of:
-  - `LIST` — List all files in `~/.zipline_tmp`
+  - `LIST` — List all files in the user's sandbox
   - `CREATE <filename>` — Create or overwrite a file (optionally provide `content`)
   - `OPEN <filename>` or `READ <filename>` — Read file content (max 1MB)
 - `content`: (optional) String content for `CREATE`